lockfale/what-is-a-falcon-anyway/README.md

 Getting thousands of poisoned images into a dataset is not going to be diffuclt when the dataset has thousands of expired domains.

-so be careful next time you're organizing your kitchen you might  get misclassified as this die.
+so be careful next time you're organizing your kitchen you might  get misclassified as this guy.
 ![Description](images/Pasted%20image%2020231025151013.png)